 Bringing Wet and Dry Together

-Slowly add the dry ingredients into the wet mixture.
+Slowly add the dry ingredients to the wet mixture.
 Stir gently until just combined.
-Overmixing can make the bread tough so stop once you no longer see dry flour.
+Overmixing can make the bread tough, so stop once you no longer see dry flour.

 Adding Pears and Chocolate